igorski/efflux-tracker/README.md

  * When saving songs, don't save empty custom waveforms (add an empty check, not an "was enabled"-check!)
  * Add overdrive (npm: wa-overdrive)
  * When selecting notes in noteEntry popup sound note when making changes to note / octave
- * Add setting saying that patterns copied across tracks are assigned to the tracks default instrument

 KNOWN BUGS
 ----------